Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 - Secure credential management in place.
 - All journal entry operations are now securely scoped to the authenticated user.
 - UI/UX improvements implemented for logout and toast notifications.
-- Placeholder voice notes are not persisted until full voice-to-text is implemented.
+- Simulated voice journal entries are now persisted in Firestore and remain after refresh, matching manual entries.
-- Ready to implement voice recording and transcription.
+- Ready to implement real voice-to-text transcription and poem generation.

 ## Known Issues

-- Placeholder voice notes are not persisted and will disappear on reload (expected).
-- No other outstanding technical issues at this stage.
+- No outstanding technical issues at this stage.
 - Documentation will be updated as new features are implemented or changes occur.